Passengers of the Titanic: Chinese passengers

 Eight passengers are listed on the passenger list with a home country of China, from the hometown of Hong Kong, with a destination of New York.
-Six of these persons survived the disaster.
-They were not permitted to enter the United States due to the Chinese Exclusion Act.
-One of these Chinese survivors from the Titanic disaster was Fang Lang (21 June 1894 – 21 January 1986; alias Fong Wing Sun), who was one of the four passengers whom Fifth Officer Harold Lowe rescued from the ocean after returning in Lifeboat 14 to search for any survivors still stranded in the sea.
-Fang settled in US, and one of Fang's fellow survivors Lee Bing moved to Canada living in Galt, Ontario (worked at White Rose Cafe), then Toronto and disappears having left for China.
-The stories of the Chinese survivors, which were forgotten for over a century, were presented in a 2021 documentary film The Six after researchers and show producers worked together to piece together the whereabouts and lives of the Chinese survivors after the sinking of the Titanic.
+Six of these men survived the disaster.
+At the time of their rescue, they were not permitted to enter the United States due to the Chinese Exclusion Act.
+One of the Chinese survivors, Fang Lang (21 June 1894 – 21 January 1986; alias Fong Wing Sun), was one of the four passengers whom Fifth Officer Harold Lowe rescued from the ocean after returning in Lifeboat 14 to search for any survivors still stranded in the sea.
+Fang eventually settled in the US, and fellow survivor Lee Bing moved to Canada, settling in Galt, Ontario.
+The stories of the Chinese survivors, which were forgotten for over a century, were presented in a 2021 documentary film, The Six, after researchers worked to piece together their whereabouts and lives after the sinking.
+A book complementing the documentary was published in 2025.